nilsonrossi/django-bpmn-engine/doc/non-bpmn/custom-tasks/index.rst

 Implementing the custom task
 ----------------------------

-The first step is to create a :class:`SpiffWorkflow.specs.TaskSpec` that fires the rocket::
+The first step is to create a :class:`py_bpmn_engine.specs.TaskSpec` that fires the rocket::

-    from SpiffWorkflow.specs import Simple
+    from py_bpmn_engine.specs import Simple

     class NuclearStrike(Simple):
         def _on_complete_hook(self, my_task):